-In this 20 March 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on the nature of love, unrequited love, bisexuality and relationships with men and women, hypotheticals in ethics, recommending the upcoming atlas shrugged movie, asking a person out, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 20 March 2011, I answered questions on the nature of love, unrequited love, bisexuality and relationships with men and women, hypotheticals in ethics, recommending the upcoming Atlas Shrugged movie, asking a person out, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now